 - With the twine attached to the base of the stem and the spool in hand, wrap the twine tightly around the 1.5 inch of remaining sock.
 Once you have created the cylindrical twine stem, add another dab of glue to hold in place before you attempt the top of the stem.
 (Do not yet snip the twine).

 - To finish the stem, add hot glue to the very end of the stem and carefully (do not burn yourself) spiral the thread from the outside in to cover the tip of the stem.
 Finally snip the spool free.

 - Thread your needle with an arm’s length piece of embroidery thread and add a few knots to the end.

-- Insert your needle and thread into the bottom of your pumpkin and draw it back out again, tucking the knot into the grooves of the sock to hide it.
+- Insert your needle and thread into the bottom of your pumpkin and draw it back out again.
+Tucking the knot into the grooves of the sock to hide it.

 - Bring the thread up and around the outside of the pumpkin.
 Insert the needle into the pumpkin just at the base of the stem and pull it down through to the bottom of the pumpkin.
-Pull this outside-inside loop tight to form the first groove and tie a knot at the base of the pumpkin.
+Pull this outside-inside loop tight to form the first groove.
+Tie a knot at the base of the pumpkin.
 Repeat this process on the opposite side of your sock to form the second groove.
 Continue until you have as many grooves as you like for your pumpkin.
 (There are six grooves in the pumpkins pictured.)